 A third recommendation is to significantly improve the PGR's criminal enforcement actions, especially outside of the main cities.
 Since 2010, the PGR has had the authority to take ex officio actions against copyright infringement.
-In 2013, a change in administration also brought a change in the PGR's strategy that prioritized raids at laboratories and warehouses instead of street raids, resulting in a decrease in the overall number of actions.
-To improve its success rate, PGR often asks rights holders to file complaints, build their own cases, and take evidence to the authorities, concurrently with PGR's ex officio commencement of enforcement activities.
-The PGR anti-piracy coordinating committees have proven effective in several states, including Nuevo Leon, Morelos and Puebla.
+In 2013, a change in administration brought a change in the PGR's strategy that continued into 2014, which prioritized street raids instead of raids at laboratories and warehouses, resulting in a decrease in the overall number of actions.

-Organized crime syndicates continue to predominate in hard goods piracy, and increasingly, digital piracy in Mexico.
+Organized crime syndicates continue to predominate in hard goods piracy, and increasingly, in digital piracy.
 The PGR has a special piracy unit, the "Subprocuraduría" Specialized in Investigation of Federal Crimes (SEIDF), which has worked effectively with industries and achieved significant results in some key markets (including in digital piracy cases).
 However, this unit is under-resourced to effectively dismantle organized crime networks.
 There is also a PGR Organized Crime Investigative Division (PGR-SIEDO) with excellent investigators and attorneys and resources that the other divisions do not have, including paid informants, wire-tapping authority and witness protection programs.
 IIPA members recommend better coordination between PGR-SIEDO and PGR-SEIDF, as well as additional resources and training.